Thushar-011/one-app-dashboard-03/README.md

-# 📱 ALL-IN-ONE PRODUCTIVITY APP
+# 📱 ONE APP - ALL IN ONE PRODUCTIVITY APP

 ### A Smart Lifestyle Productivity Tool